zeptofs/api-documentation/source/guides/webhooks.md

 Please be mindful that you would still receive a `debtor_credit.cleared` event.

 ## Our Delivery Promises

+1. We only consider a webhook event delivery as failed if we don't receive any http response code (2xx, 4xx, 5xx, etc.)
+1. We will auto-retry failed deliveries every 5 minutes for 1 hour.
+1. Delivery order for webhook events is not guaranteed.
+1. We guarantee at least 1 delivery attempt.

 Feel free to reach out if you have further questions by emailing us directly at [support@zepto.com.au](mailto:support@zepto.com.au) or clicking on the blue bubble icon from the corner of the screen.